Discovery Server

 wget -qO - https://raw.githubusercontent.com/turtlebot/turtlebot4_setup/humble/turtlebot4_discovery/configure_discovery.sh | bash <(cat) </dev/tty

-• The Discovery Server IP address (Raspberry Pi IP by default)
+• The Discovery Server IP address (most often should be the TurtleBot4 Raspberry Pi WiFi IP)

 • The Discovery Server port (11811 by default)